-Executive Director & Director of Civic Engagement
+Director of Civic Engagement

-She served 14 years as Principal of Holy Rosary Elementary School, and helped to create the Crossroads Foundation which supports impoverished elementary age students in their Catholic high school education.
+She served 14 years as Principal of Holy Rosary Elementary School and helped to create the Crossroads Foundation which supports impoverished elementary age students in their Catholic high school education.
 As a Sister of St. Joseph, she is dedicated to serving those most in need, which is what drew her to Casa San José.
-Casa San José is doing an incredible work that few if any in this area are addressing—supporting undocumented Latino immigrants.
-The love that the staff have for those whom they serve became clear to her when she first visited Casa San José—which is why she asked the leadership of the Congregation of St. Joseph to let her offer her services there.
+She believes that Casa San José is doing an incredible work that few if any in this area are addressing—supporting undocumented Latino immigrants.
+The love that the staff has for those whom they serve became clear to her when she first visited Casa San José—which is why she asked the leadership of the Congregation of St. Joseph to let her offer her services there.

 Assistant Volunteer Coordinator